ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 The settings from this file are being moved to the :ref:`new configuration system <config_overview>`.
-In particular, the ``input_dir``, ``input_file``, and ``ignore_warnings`` settings have already been replaced by the :class:`esmvalcore.local.LocalDataSource` that can be configured via :ref:`data sources <config-data-sources>`.
+In particular, the ``input_dir``, ``input_file``, and ``ignore_warnings`` settings have already been replaced by the :class:`esmvalcore.io.local.LocalDataSource` that can be configured via :ref:`data sources <config-data-sources>`.
 The developer configuration file will be installed along with ESMValCore and can also be viewed on GitHub: